Xzeius/decentralised-marketspace/README.md

 # AGUA Marketspace

-A decentralized NFT marketplace running on the Ethereum blockchain where users can buy and sell unique digital items.
+A decentralized marketplace running on the Ethereum blockchain where users can buy and sell unique digital items.

 ## Features